 - Scenery Porn: The Cretaceous landscape is truly gorgeous.

 - Stock Footage: As mentioned above, stock footage of this film was shown in the documentary Dinosaur!, on which Tippett worked too.
+Other documentaries that stock footage of this film appears in include the dinosaur-related episodes of Really Wild Animals and Eyewitness.
+Given the subject matter, it has no doubt been featured in more documentaries.

 - Stop Motion: The whole film is animated this way.